data-to-insight/csc-validator-be-cin/docs/index.md

 `python -m cin_validator list`
 - To run rules on a file and generate a table of error locations:
-`python -m cin_validator run-all <path to test data>` -To run rules on the sample data and explore the output of the CLI:
+`python -m cin_validator run-all <path to test data>`
+- To run rules on the sample data and explore the output of the CLI:
 `python -m cin_validator run-all path/to/your/cin/validator/CIN-validator/fake_data/fake_CIN_data.xml`
 - To run rules on a file and select an instance of an error based on its ID:
 `python -m cin_validator run-all <path to test data> -e "<ERROR_ID as string>"`